Chapter 2

 have done a few warm-up gigs on their way to Germany.
 One was in

-Ghent, in the Flemish part of Belgium, at their beloved venue -
+Ghent, in the Flemish part of Belgium, at their hallowed venue -

 the Cafe Damberd.
 Another three were in Amsterdam.
 For several months